-In a soup pot, melt the butter over medium heat and cook the shallots for 5 to 6 minutes, or until tender but not browned.
-Stir in the tarragon and basil and cook for 30 seconds.
-Add the sherry to the pan and cook until most of the liquid is absorbed.
-Add the peas and the broth.
+In a soup pot, melt butter over medium heat and cook shallots for 5 to 6 minutes, or until tender but not browned.
+Stir in tarragon and basil and cook for 30 seconds.
+Add sherry to the pan and cook until most of the liquid is absorbed.
+Add peas and broth.

-Bring the liquid to a slow boil and cook the peas until just tender, about 8 minutes for fresh peas.
-Stir in the cream and adjust the seasoning with salt and pepper.
+Bring the liquid to a slow boil and cook until the peas are just tender, about 8 minutes for fresh peas.
+Stir in cream and adjust the seasoning with salt and pepper.

 Puree the soup in a blender or food processor or pass through a sieve or food mill.